Widespread in well drained soils of the mountains ans plains.

 Horses, in particular, may become severely lame.
 Initially circular ridges forms in all feet.
 As the hoof wall grows out, the ridges may crack and lames can be severe due to lamimitis and even sloughing of the hoof wall.

-Affected animals should be removed from any food or water source containing more than 5 ppm.
+Affected animals should be removed from any food or water source containing more than 5 ppm of selenium.
 Diets containing adequate amounts of sulfur and copper have a protective effect against chronic selenium poisoning.
 Alfalfa has sulfur-containing amino acids and is a useful food source in areas where forages are high in selenium.

 Chronic selenium poisoning causes loss of the long hairs of the mane and tail.